-- Progress standards for part-time students are prorated based upon the criteria above. - Qualifying transfer credits are counted as both attempted and earned credits but have no effect on the GPA. - Grades of W (Withdrawal), WD (Unofficial Withdrawal), INC (Incomplete), are counted as credits attempted but not completed, and do not affect the GPA. - Repeated classes will count only once towards credits completed.
-A student may receive aid for a repeated class that has been successfully completed once. - Students may not receive Federal aid for classwork that exceeds 150% of their degree requirements. - Any departmental requirements that exceed these standards must be adhered to for the purposes of evaluating SAP. - The Institute will recalculate SAP continuously throughout the year to account for late grade submittals, grade changes, etc.
+- Progress standards for part-time students are prorated based upon the criteria above. - Qualifying transfer credits are counted as both attempted and earned credits but have no effect on the GPA. - Grades of W (Withdrawal), WD (Unofficial Withdrawal), INC (Incomplete), are counted as credits attempted but not completed, and do not affect the GPA.

+- Repeated classes will count only once towards credits completed.
+A student may receive aid for a repeated class that has been successfully completed once. - Any departmental requirements that exceed these standards must be adhered to for the purposes of evaluating SAP. - The Institute will recalculate SAP continuously throughout the year to account for late grade submittals, grade changes, etc.